is the Grande Randonnée Cinq?

 Internet Site well in advance and pick up your ticket at a railway station in France.
 If you purchase your tickets in Britain or the Untied States from Rail Europe they will be at least 20% more expensive, but that may well be worth it to save trouble.If you buy your tickets at the last minute in France, expect to pay somewhat more than the advance fare.
 For groups of three or more it

-may be easier to rent a care one-way.
+may be easier to rent a car one-way.
 The cost of the rental, in 2014, was about the same as three one-way tickets purchased in France.
 By the time you add tolls of €50 to €100 and gas or diesel fuel, your total cost per person for three will probably bring the cost to 1.5 times the individual train tickets.
+The three companies with the cheapest one-way rentals are Hertz, Avis, and Eurocar.
 I personally enjoy taking the French high-speed trains, and would choose train over car for most trips if starting from central Paris.
+But I generally price out all alternatives.

 If flying directly from the USA or England, then it will be cheapest to fly to Geneva and return from Nice.
 From England, Easyjet services both destinations.
 To reach intermediate GR5 breakpoints, it may be best to fly to Lyon or Nice and take the train or a bus from there.
 Another gateway to the GR5 Alpine Traverse could be Geneva, Switzerland.